 This approach works well for parents who are nervous (or sad) about stopping co-sleeping.
 It’s also good for babies who have rejected the crib previously.

 Step One: Sleep 1-2 feet away from baby in your bed.

-Help your baby fall asleep as you normally do.
+Help your baby or toddler fall asleep as you normally do.
 Then, slowly scoot away and sleep at the other end of your bed.
-This gentle move puts some distance between you and your little one, which gets them (unconsciously) used to not sleeping right next to you.
+This gentle move puts some distance between you and your baby, which gets them (unconsciously) used to not sleeping right next to you.
 If your baby wakes up, help them back to sleep and scoot away again.
-Repeat this all night for 2-3 nights.
+Repeat this for 2-3 nights.

 Step Two: Put baby’s crib next to your bed

 This step gets babies used to sleeping in the crib before beginning sleep training.
-It also gives parents confidence that their baby can learn new, independent sleep habits.
+It also gives parents confidence that their babies can learn new, independent sleep habits.